 A clear wall in the house, or a wall or fence on the way to school could be the perfect backdrop.
-I took the photos of Lily in this blog post using my front door, and the wall of my house as a backdrop – anything will do, as long as it’s neutral and does’t distract from the star of the photos!
+I took the photographs below using the front door as a backdrop – anything will do, as long as it’s neutral and does’t distract from the star of the photos!

 3. Capture the little details

 New shoes, book bag, pencil case or lunch box.
 All of these things will have been chosen with great love and care for the new school year.
 I know how much joy it brings me to see old toys, clothes and sentimental objects from my childhood in old photos, and no doubt these photos will be the same for our children when they’re older too.

 Once you’ve got the must have shots of your little one posing nicely in their uniform, have some fun!
 You can capture the journey to school, some fun action shots, and your children at the school gates.

 5. Get the rest of the family involved